openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 Note: At this stage, if the TCP syn packet is re-transmitted, it will again match flow #1 (since a new packet is untracked) and it will match flow #2.
-The reason it will match flow #2 is that although conntrack has information about the connection, but it is not in established state, therefore it matches the "new" state again.
+The reason it will match flow #2 is that although conntrack has information about the connection, but it is not in "ESTABLISHED" state, therefore it matches the "new" state again.

 Next for the TCP syn-ack from the opposite/server direction, we need following flows at OVS::